iree-org/iree/build_tools/buildkite/README.md

 Buildkite yet.
 The presubmit pipeline therefore cannot trigger a run of this pipeline.
 To enable testing of new pipelines, we have a special [unregistered pipeline](https://buildkite.com/iree/unregistered).
-This pipeline just uploads another pipeline fail based on an environment variable.
+This pipeline just uploads another pipeline file based on an environment variable.
 When a pipeline with the given name doesn't exist, [wait_for_pipeline_success.py](scripts/wait_for_pipeline_success.py) instead invokes the "unregistered" pipeline, which runs the given pipeline